nbossard/packlist/doc/publishing.md

  - run all tests
  - ensure that versionCode is increased in build.gradle
  - ensure that versionName is increased in build.gradle
+ - close date in changelog.xml
  - Create a new folder in pub/res_pub
  - change to branch master
  - git pull origin master
  - git merge develop
  - change build Variants to release
  - rebuild project
+ - menu "build/generate signed apk"
+ - quick test apk
+    - check about page
+    - check what's new
+    - add a new trip, add items, close and reopen
+ - make new screenshots if useful
+ - copy apk to pub/res_pub folder
+ - add apk and screenshots to git / commit / push
  - update versionCode in build.gradle
  - update versionName in build.gradle